 The digital workforce is a term used to describe the integration of automation and artificial intelligence (AI) that leverages machines and coding to replace work traditionally done by humans.
 The concept of a digital workforce has been around for decades and became more mainstream in the late 2000s and early 2010s as automation technologies matured and AI capabilities improved.
-As AI technologies advance at an accelerated rate and become more widely used, they open more opportunities to build a successful digital workforce.
-These opportunities have both technical and moral challenges with which to contend.

 This blog examines different types of automation and artificial intelligence solutions and provides examples and steps that you can use to create your own digital workforce.